pysam-developers/pysam/README.rst

 If you are using the conda packaging manager (e.g. miniconda or anaconda), you can install pysam from the `bioconda channel <https://bioconda.github.io/>`_::

-   conda config --add channels defaults conda config --add channels conda-forge conda config --add channels bioconda conda install pysam
+   conda config --add channels bioconda conda config --add channels conda-forge conda config --set channel_priority strict conda install pysam

 Installation through bioconda is the recommended way to install pysam